czeglediptr/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: April 13, 2020
+### Day 1: April 13, 2020
-##### (delete me or comment me out)

-**Today's Progress**: Watched Array lecture on Udemy from The Java Masterclass course by Tim Buchalka and gave a try to the array challenge (not yet solved entirely)
+**Today's Progress**: Watched Array lecture on Udemy from The Java Masterclass course by Tim Buchalka and gave a try to the array challenge (I have not solved it yet entirely)

 **Thoughts:** : I really struggled with the descend ordering in an array, even so I have done it before (about a year ago).
-I always have to give it sleep or some hours to solve these kind of logical problems.
+I always have to give it a sleep or some hours to solve these kind of logical problems.
 I think it will be better over time.

 **Link to work:** N/A